Installing RSYNC

 sudo rsync -avh --delete /var/www/ /root/backup/www/

-This command syncs the contents of /var/www/ with /root/backup/www/, removing files that no longer exist in the source.
+This command synchronizes the contents of the /var/www/ directory with /root/backup/www/, deleting files that no longer exist in the source.
+This is useful for creating a directory mirror.

 sudo rsync -avh --delete /var/www/ root@192.168.1.50:/root/backup/www/